carlwillimott/salesforce-lightning/README.md

 # Salesforce Lightning Examples

 ## Example 01 - User Record Access
-A simple component which takes two parameters - 'User ID' and 'Record Id'.
+A simple component which takes two parameters - 'User Id' and 'Record I'.
 This can be used to display the level of access that a user has to a particular record.
 <p align="center">
   <img src="01 - User Record Access/screenshot-desktop.png" alt="Mobile Example" width="732" height="94" />